 With family support, love, and nurturing, individuals can thrive in ways they cannot when family issues and disconnection are being experienced.
 Often times, individuals need to engage in family counseling with their loved ones for the greatest change.

 Asher and the clincians at IPC work with many families who have a child, parent, spouse, or sibling transitioning genders.
-It is our experience that transgender individuals thrive best when they have the support of their family.
+It is our experience, and research suggests, that transgender individuals thrive best when they have the support of their family.
 They have lower suicidal ideation/attempts, self-harm, addiction issues, and overall mental health concerns.

 Grief and loss